cassiocardoso/nevermore-theme/README.md

 ### Disable Italics

-The default theme heavily relies on italics to make parts of the code more noticeable, altough, if that's not your preference, there's a **no italics** version available.
+The default theme heavily relies on italics to highlight some code tokens, if that's not your preference, there's a **no italics** version available.
 To activate it, just choose **Nevermore (No Italics)** on the dropdown menu after installing the theme.

 ## Preferences